-Superior has a special program to help you with your pregnancy called Start Smart for Your Baby[®].
-This program answers your questions about having a healthy pregnancy, childbirth and newborn care.
-Superior also provides home visits for new mothers as needed, and hosts special educational baby showers in many areas to teach you more about your pregnancy and new baby.
-For more information, dates and locations, visit SuperiorHealthPlan.com/ MemberEvents or call Member Services at 1-800-783-5386.
+Superior has a special program to help you with your pregnancy called Start Smart for Your Baby®.
+This program answers your questions about childbirth, newborn care, and eating habits.
+Superior also provides home visits for new mothers as needed, and hosts special baby showers in many areas to teach you more about your pregnancy and new baby.